sidalit/inference-snaps/docs/tutorial/qwen-vl-tutorial.md

     openai: http://localhost:8326/v3
 ```

-In this case we see the `intel-cpu` engine was selected automatically.
+In this case, the `intel-cpu` engine was automatically selected during installation.
-Your system might get a different engine.
+You may end up with a different engine.
-If the server started successfully, the status command includes the URL where the model can be accessed.

 ## Chat with the LLM

-The `qwen-vl` snap includes a simple chat client that can be used to chat with the LLM.
+The `qwen-vl` snap includes a basic chat client that can be used to chat with the LLM.
-A chat session can be started with the `chat` command:
+Use the `chat` command to start a chat session:

 ```{terminal}
 :input: qwen-vl chat